-Our most-advanced new chemical entity, d-Methadone (dextromethadone, REL-1017), is a novel, N-methyl-D-aspartate (NMDA) receptor antagonist being developed for the treatment of neuropathic pain.
+Our new chemical entity, d-Methadone (dextromethadone, REL-1017), is a novel, N-methyl-D-aspartate (NMDA) receptor antagonist being developed for the treatment of neuropathic pain.
 As a single isomer of racemic methadone, d-Methadone has been shown to possess NMDA antagonist properties with virtually no opioid activity at the expected therapeutic doses.
 The activation of NMDA receptors has been associated with neuropathic pain and it is expected that d-Methadone will have a role in pain management by blocking this activity.
-In contrast, racemic methadone is a long-acting narcotic producing typical opioid side effects used in the treatment of various pain states and as a substitution therapy in opioid addiction.
+In contrast, racemic methadone is a long-acting narcotic producing typical opioid side effects at therapeutic doses and is used in the treatment of various pain states and as a substitution therapy in opioid addiction.
 In November 2014, Health Canada approved a Clinical Trial Application ("CTA") to conduct the first Phase I study with d-Methadone.
-This is a Single Ascending Dose ("SAD") study that will be followed by a Multiple Ascending Dose ("MAD") study, both in healthy volunteers.
-The two studies are designed to assess the safety, tolerability and pharmacokinetics of d-Methadone in healthy subjects.
-The SAD study includes single escalating oral doses of d-Methadone to determine the maximum tolerated dose.
-In the MAD study, healthy subjects are to receive daily oral doses of d-Methadone for several days to assess its safety, pharmacokinetics and tolerability.
+This was a Single Ascending Dose ("SAD") study and was followed by a Multiple Ascending Dose ("MAD") study, both in healthy volunteers.
+The two studies were designed to assess the safety, tolerability and pharmacokinetics of d-Methadone in healthy, opioid-naïve subjects.
+The SAD study included single escalating oral doses of d-Methadone to determine the maximum tolerated dose.
+In the MAD study, healthy subjects received daily oral doses of d-Methadone for several days to assess its safety, pharmacokinetics and tolerability.
 In March 2015, d-Methadone demonstrated a safe profile with no dose limiting side effects after four cohorts were exposed to increasing higher doses.
-In April 2015, the Company received clearance from Health Canada to continue with dose escalation and explore higher doses of d-Methadone.
+In April 2015, the Company received clearance from Health Canada to continue with dose escalation and explore higher single doses of d-Methadone.
 In June 2015, the Company successfully completed the SAD study and subsequently received a No Objection Letter (NOL) from Health Canada to conduct the MAD clinical study in August 2015.
+The results successfully demonstrated a potential therapeutic dosing regimen for d-Methadone with a very favorable side effect and tolerability profile.
 The data from these studies will inform the design of a subsequent Phase II proof of concept study in patients with post herpetic neuropathic pain.